Lady Margaret Hall, Oxford University

 Royal Society of Medicine, a UK Consulting Editor for "Medicine, Science and the Law"

-Jacqueline’s main areas of work span tort and contract.
-She handles cases in personal injury, clinical negligence, insurance and product liability in the UK and commercial and civil cases in California.
+Jacqueline’s areas of work span contract and tort.
+She handles commercial matters both in the UK and the US as well as personal injury, clinical negligence, insurance and product liability.

 Jacqueline has acted for both claimants and defendants in very high-profile, public interest cases.
 She has acted for local authorities and insurers as well as received significant instructions from trades’ unions and Government departments, the Police and the Fire Brigade.
 She has acted for claimants in cases arising out of major disasters, including the original and recent Thalidomide claims and she is instructed in major multi-party matters.